Bagging

 • Designed by Breiman (1996).

-• The bootstrap has other uses than those described above.
+• The bootstrap has other uses than those described in the last chapter.

 • In particular, it allows us to design ensemble methods in statistical learning.